edvard-munch/yahoo_roster_scraper/readme.md

-# Initially made for a Jupyter notebook, hence all this manipulations with
+# Initially made for a Jupyter notebook, hence all this manipulations with # dataframes, Probable could just write a list directly into xlsx
-# dataframes
-# Probable could just write a list directly into xlsx

 # Rewrite for using in BS only, scratch all of the direct parcer operations